We are continuously monitoring health authority recommendations and closures and may need to make adjustments to the exam.

-- The pass mark is aproximately 70% and is based on criterion referencing.
+- The pass mark is approximately 70% and is based on criterion referencing.
 The results are not bell curved.

-- Exam results are released by mail 6-8 weeks after the written date.
+- Exam results are uploaded to your CAOT Profile approximately 6 weeks after the written date.

 Exam candidates have three attempts to pass the NOTCE.
 After three attempts, candidates will no longer be eligible to write the NOTCE.

-The exam is offered in either one of Canada's two official languages.
-Candidates must indicate their choice of either English or French at the time of registration.
+The exam is offered in Canada's two official languages of either English or French.
 Plain language is used to reflect a national audience.

 Dates and Deadlines